KalimeroMK/casys/README.md

     $ php artisan vendor:publish --provider="Kalimero\Casys\CasysServiceProvider"

-You need to publish the files for this package.
-This will add the files
+It will publish the files from this package it will add this files

 `config/casys.php`,<br />
 `app/Http/Controllers/CasysController.php`,<br />